 The management and franchise agreements for each of our hotels provide for the establishment of separate property improvement funds to cover, among other things, the cost of replacing and repairing furniture, fixtures and equipment at our hotels and other routine capital expenditures.
 Contributions to the property improvement fund are calculated as a percentage of hotel revenues.
 In addition, we may be required to pay for the cost of certain additional improvements that are not permitted to be funded from the property improvement fund under the applicable management or franchise agreement.
-As of June 30, 2015, we have set aside \$46.7 million for capital projects in property improvement funds and lender-held escrows, which are included in restricted cash.
+As of September 30, 2015, we have set aside \$46.4 million for capital projects in property improvement funds and lender-held escrows, which are included in restricted cash.

-We expect to spend approximately \$85 million on capital improvements in 2015, which includes the following significant projects:
+We spent approximately \$46.1 million on capital improvements at our hotels during the nine months ended September 30, 2015, which includes the following significant projects:

 - Hilton Boston Downtown: We renovated approximately 90 rooms at the hotel, creating an incremental 41 guest rooms, as a return on investment project.
 The project was completed during the second quarter of 2015. - Chicago Marriott Downtown: We commenced a multi-year guest room renovation at the hotel.
 Marriott is contributing to the cost of the renovation through an amendment to the hotel's management agreement to reduce management fees for the remaining term of the management agreement, which is discussed further below.
 The first phase of the guest room renovation, which consisted of 140 rooms, was completed during the first quarter of 2015.
 We also added Marriott's new prototype F&B grab-and-go outlet in the hotel's lobby.
-The second phase of the guest room renovation will be completed during the seasonally slow winter months over the next three years and is not expected to result in material disruption. - The Lodge at Sonoma: We expect to renovate the guest rooms at the hotel during the seasonally slow winter months of late 2015 and early 2016. - Luxury Collection Hotel Chicago: We expect to renovate and reposition the hotel currently known as the Conrad Chicago during the next two seasonally slow winter seasons in connection with the rebranding.
-We are currently finalizing the cost of this project.
+The second phase of the guest room renovation will be completed during the seasonally slow winter months over the next three years and is not expected to result in material disruption.